 NUJ agrees financial plan

-Journalists' leaders have adopted a programme of measures to protect the National Union of Journalists against the impact of the recession in the media industry and to continue the effectiveness of the NUJ in defending member’s interests.
+The NUJ has adopted a programme of measures to protect the union against the impact of the recession in the media industry and to continue the effectiveness of the NUJ in defending member's interests.

-The NUJ National Executive Council (NEC) has agreed (on Friday 25 May) a strategy involving cuts across all areas of union expenditure, including provision for staff redundancies, in order to meet problems being caused by a fall in union income, rising costs and the challenging industrial environment.
+The NUJ National Executive Council (NEC) agreed a strategy on Friday (25 May) that involves cuts across all areas of union expenditure, including provision for staff redundancies, in order to meet problems being caused by a fall in union income, rising costs and the challenging industrial environment.

 "But we are conscious that if we are to plan responsibly for the future of the union, and the members whom we serve, we need a comprehensive strategy which involves managing expenditure and practising good housekeeping while continuing to provide the service to NUJ members which they are entitled to expect.